bostontrader/bookwerx-core-rust/README.md

 BCR_INIT - A file name for a file that contains SQL that will initialize the db.
 If this is present the db will be wiped and reseeded.

+### Rocket

+**bookwerx-core-rust** uses Rocket as the http server.
+[Rocket is configured separately.](https://rocket.rs/v0.4/guide/configuration/#configuration)

+### MariaDB

+**bookwerx-core-rust** uses MariaDB as for the db.
+[This is also configured separately.](https://mariadb.org)

+Although **bookwerx-core-rust** is able to drop and rebuild the db from an initial seed, this is a minimal thing.
+There are a variety of  settings that people might want to tweak, such as character sets and collation, but the reseeding process does not deal with any of that.
+So you may need to examine the configuration of your server to get the particular settings that you want.